Opinion: Myanmar sanctions will not stop the bloodshed | DW | 01.03.2021

 One month ago, Myanmar made international headlines when the military staged a coup d'etat on February 1.

-De facto leader Aung San Suu Kyi and other political leaders from the democratically elected National League for Democracy (NLD) were detained just before the new parliament was about to start.
+De facto leader Aung San Suu Kyi and other political allies from the democratically elected National League for Democracy (NLD) were detained just before the new parliament was about to start.

 Since then, people all over the country have taken to the streets and many civil servants have joined a strike movement opposing the coup.
 Nobody wants to go back to dark days of the 1990s and 2000s when Myanmar was under the rule of a military junta.